İzmir Atatürk High School

-İzmir Atatürk High School (İzmir Atatürk Lisesi; est. 1888) is a prominent high school in İzmir, Turkey.
+İzmir Atatürk High School (İzmir Atatürk Lisesi; est. 1886) is a high school in İzmir, Turkey.

 History

-İzmir Atatürk High School (İAL) was established in 1888 as a 5-year preparatory school.
+İzmir Atatürk High School (İAL) was established in 1886 as a 5-year preparatory school.
 The school was subsequently converted to a 7-year preparatory school in 1890 and became a high school in 1910.
 Serving more than a hundred years as a day and boarding school for boys, the school started admitting girls in the year 1998.

-Presently, the school employs 98 full-time teachers serving the needs of more than 1500 students.
+Currently, the school employs 98 full-time teachers serving the needs of more than 1500 students.